philrz/super/docs/language/pipeline-model.md

 Also, when aggregating data using the [`aggregate` operator](operators/aggregate.md) with grouping keys, the aggregate expressions create new named record fields.

-In all of these cases, the SuperPipe language uses the token `:=` to denote field assignment.
+In all of these cases, the SuperSQL language uses the token `:=` to denote field assignment.
 For example,
 ```
 put x:=y+1